Effective dynamical systems beyond dimension zero and factors of SFTs: EDS as factors of computable actions on 0-dimensional effectively closed sets

 is nonempty.
 In particular, $Y(\Gamma\curvearrowright X, \mathcal{P})$ is indeed a subshift.
-Now we prove that this well known construction is computable when the cover is made by effectively closed sets. \begin{definition} A cover $\mathcal P$ of $X$ is called \textbf{effective} if it is formed of effectively closed sets. \end{definition} \begin{proposition} Let $\Gamma \curvearrowright X$ be a computable action of a finitely generated group, and let $F(S)\curvearrowright X$ be the induced action.
-Then the associated subshift $Y(F(S) \curvearrowright X, \mathcal{P})$ is effective uniformly for all effective covers $\mathcal{P}$. \end{proposition} \begin{proof} Fix a finite set of generators $S$ of $\Gamma$.
-It suffices to show that the set of patterns $p\colon F(S)\to \{0,\dots,n\}$ for which the set $D(p)$ is empty is semi-decidable.
-Observe that $D(p)$ is an effectively closed subset of $\mathcal{X}$, uniformly in $p$.
-Indeed, each $P_i\cap X$ is effectively closed, the preimage of an effectively closed set by a computable function is effectively closed, and the finite intersection of effectively closed sets is effectively closed.
-Thus, we can uniformly semi-decide whether ${D(p)}$ is empty using the recursive compactness of $\mathcal{X}$ (see \Cref{def:recursive compactness} and \Cref{rem_emptiness}). \end{proof} Now we turn to the construction of effective covers.
-These covers will be obtained from elements of the form $\overline{B_i}\cap X$, where $B_i$ are basic balls in $\mathcal{X}$. \begin{proposition} A cover of $X$ whose elements are finite unions of elements of the form $\overline{B}\cap X$, where $B$ are basic balls in $\mathcal{X}$, is effective. \end{proposition} \begin{proof} This follows from the fact that $X$ is effectively closed, and that the topological closure of a basic ball in $\mathcal{X}$ is effectively closed (see \Cref{ex:closed rational ball}). \end{proof}
+Now we prove that this well known construction is computable when the cover is made by effectively closed sets. \begin{definition} A cover $\mathcal P$ of $X$ is called \textbf{effective} if its elements are effectively closed sets. \end{definition} \begin{proposition} Let $\Gamma \curvearrowright X$ be a computable action of a finitely generated group, $S$ be a finite generating set of $\Gamma$, and let $F(S)\curvearrowright X$ be the induced action.
+Then the associated subshift $Y(F(S) \curvearrowright X, \mathcal{P})$ is effective uniformly for all effective covers $\mathcal{P}$. \end{proposition} \begin{proof} It suffices to show that we can semi-decide, given an effective cover $\mathcal{P}$ and a pattern $p \colon W \to F(S)$ with $W\subset F(S)$ finite, whether $D(p)=\varnothing$.
+Observe that $D(p)$ is an effectively closed subset of $X$, uniformly in $p$ and $\mathcal{P}$.
+Indeed, each $P_i$ is an effectively closed subset of $X$, the preimage of an effectively closed set by a computable function is effectively closed, and the finite intersection of effectively closed sets is effectively closed.
+Thus, we can uniformly semi-decide whether ${D(p)}$ is empty using the recursive compactness of $X$ (see \Cref{def:recursive compactness} and \Cref{rem_emptiness}). \end{proof}

+\begin{remark} In what follows we focus on the construction of effective covers.
+These will be obtained intersecting $X$ with unions of closures of basic balls in $\mathcal{X}$.
+Note that $X$ is not assumed to be a computable metric space, and this is the reason why we appeal to the space $\mathcal X$. \end{remark} \begin{proposition} A cover of $X$ whose elements are finite unions of elements of the form $\overline{B}\cap X$, where $B$ are basic balls in $\mathcal{X}$, is effective. \end{proposition} \begin{proof} This follows from the fact that $X$ is effectively closed, and that the topological closure of a basic ball in $\mathcal{X}$ is effectively closed (see \Cref{ex:closed rational ball}). \end{proof}

 The following construction provides a uniform sequence of refined effective covers at any desired resolution.